Powered by frontier models like GPT-5.4, Opus 4.7, and Gemini 3 Flash

 Which EDA tools are supported?

-We support KiCad (via plugin) and Altium Designer (EDIF export).
-Other EDA tools that can export standard netlist formats may also work.
+We support KiCad via plugin and Altium Designer via our full-project export script.
+Other EDA tools that can export compatible netlist artifacts may also work.
 Contact us if you need support for a specific tool.